apollographql/apollo-client/.github/PULL_REQUEST_TEMPLATE.md

     - travis-ci will run tests, checking style of code, and generally make sure everything is working as expected

+    - codecov will analyze code coverage to show what code has a test written and where tests could be added

   Please look at the following checklist to ensure that your PR can be accepted quickly:
 -->